- When it's Done:Meat pulls back and exposes ¼ inch of bone.

 Unlike a steak or hamburger, you can’t just throw a rack of ribs over some hot coals and grill it (unless you enjoy tough, dry ribs).
-Authentic BBQ ribs are slow-smoked over charcoal and wood.
-Once you learn this proven technique for succulent smoked ribs, you’ll be surprised how easy it is to make perfect ribs, every time.
+Authentic BBQ spare ribs or baby backs are slow-smoked for 4½ hours over charcoal and wood.
+Once you learn this proven technique for seasoning and smoking succulent pork ribs, you’ll be surprised how easy it is to grill up a perfect rack, every time.